manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md

 Be aware that in case of [dict](Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#dict)=crc min_prefix_len will also affect index size as each word expansion will be stored additionally.

-Manticore can diffirentiate perfect word matches from prefix matches and rank the former higher if you conform the following conditions:
+Manticore can differentiate perfect word matches from prefix matches and rank the former higher if you conform the following conditions:
 * [dict](Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#dict)=keywords (on by default)
 * [index_exact_words](Creating_an_index/NLP_and_tokenization/Morphology.md#index_exact_words)=1 (off by default),
 * [expand_keywords](Searching/Options.md#expand_keywords)=1 (also off by default)

 Note that either with the [dict](Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#dict)=crc mode or with any of the above options disabled, there is no way to differentiate between the prefixes and full words, and thus perfect word matches can't be ranked higher.

-When [mininum infix length](Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md#min_infix_len) is set to a positive number, mininum prefix length is always considered 1.
+When [minimum infix length](Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md#min_infix_len) is set to a positive number, minimum prefix length is always considered 1.

 <!-- intro -->